natebruggeman/natebruggeman/README.md

-Hey, thanks for stopping by my github page, my name is Nate Bruggeman.
+Hey, thanks for stopping by my Github profile, my name is Nate Bruggeman.

 You're probably here because I applied to your company, thank you for taking an interest in me!